 - 1. Follow the steps below to add a service and add an additional Solr Service. - 2.
 When the Add a Service wizard prompts you to fill in configuration properties, set the ZooKeeper Znode property to solr-infra. - 3.
 Complete adding the Solr service as described below. - 4.
 Run the Add a Service wizard again to add the Ranger or Atlas service. - Cloudera Manager will prompt you for the Solr service to use.
 Select the additional Solr service you just added.

 To add a service:

-- On the HomeStatus tab, click to the right of the cluster name and select Add a Service.
+On the HomeStatus tab, click to the right of the cluster name and select Add a Service.
 A list of service types display.
-You can add one type of service at a time. - 2.
-Select a service and click Continue.
-If you are missing required binaries, a pop-up displays asking if you want to continue with adding the service.
+You can add one type of service at a time.